Top 7 Must-Try Strategic Planning Software in 2025

 Building and managing strategic plans

 2020 taught us that stuff happens.
-Good strategic planning software and a performance management tool let you play “what if” with different future scenarios like a chess player thinking several moves ahead.
+Good strategy software and a performance management tool let you play “what if” with different future scenarios like a chess player thinking several moves ahead.
 What if sales drop 20%?
 What if your main supplier goes out of business?
 What if that new product takes off faster than expected?
 These tools let you create multiple potential futures and develop plans for each, enhancing your risk management capabilities.

 Data visualisation and analysis